Continuing Education Activity

 - Confronting, working through, and integrating traumatic memories

 - Identity integration and rehabilitation.

 The first step focuses on the safety of patients with DID as many patients present with suicidal ideation and self-injurious behavior.
 It is important to mitigate that risk.
 The second phase focuses on working with traumatic memories includes tolerating, processing, and integrating past trauma.
 This may focus on continuing to re-access traumatic memories with different alternate identities and may help with sharing of memories.
 The third and final phase of treatment focuses essentially on the patient’s relationship to self as a whole and to the rest of the world.
-Through all the phases of treatment, a strong therapeutic alliance and trust is encouraged
+Through all the phases of treatment, a strong therapeutic alliance and trust are encouraged

 Another mode of treatment is the use of hypnosis as therapy.
 DID patients are more hypnotizable than other clinical populations according to literature.
 There have been some studies as recent as 2009 that have shown efficacy in the use of hypnosis to treat DID.
 Many DID patients are considered autohypnotic.
 Some techniques include accessing alternate identities not present in the session, an intervention that can facilitate the emergence of identities critical to the therapeutic process.